sienkArt/calculatorApp/Readme.txt

- ----> Instructions to Run the Program <----
+## Instructions to Run the Program

+**Requirements**: Java 8 or later version is required to run the program.

 1. If the file is in the same directory as the JAR file: